ksheedlo/ksks/README.md

 When called as a client method, this function uses the configuration that the client was initialized with.
 When called as the function on `ksks`, it uses a default configuration and default in-memory cache.

+### ksks.endpoint(catalog, props)

+Parses the existing catalog for a public endpoint satisfying the specified criteria.
+Criteria are specified in the `props` configuration object and may
+include:

+- `service` - The name of the service, e.g., `'cloudBlockStorage'`.
+This argument is required.
+- `region` - The desired region as a 3-letter code, e.g., `'HKG'`.
+If not specified and the requested service has more than one region, the region will be chosen arbitrarily.